raspberrypilearning/introduction-to-processing/en/step_12.md

 - Try using code to create a piece of animated artwork.
 - Do you have any other electronic components to wire up and use with Processing?
 - Why not take a look at the [Exhibition section](https://processing.org/exhibition/) of Processing.org and get inspired for your next project?
-- Adapt another [physical computing project](https://www.raspberrypi.org/resources/make/) to use Processing instead of Scratch or Python.